mynhinguyentruong/nextjs-portfolio/README.md

 ## TODO

-In early 2023, I refactored my site to use the new `app/` directory in Next.js 13.
-I went ahead and shipped it, but there are still a few things I want to do:
+There are still a few things I want to do:

 - [ ] Global `404` page coming soon
 - [ ] Move redirects to end of routing stack (not in `next.config.js`)